-There are many key elements to an international business expansion strategy, but five stand out as the most important considerations for any growing organization.
+There are many key elements to a global expansion strategy, but five stand out as the most important considerations for any growing organization.
 These five strategies are foundational to any growth plans.

 Click below to find out more about each international business expansion strategy.